What is b8ta?

 The epoch-making business was born in the Silicon Valley in 2015.
 It’s b8ta, and finally arrived in Tokyo, Japan last year.
 Let me explain their business model in very short.
 The shop of b8ta is divided into some compartments.
 Brands display their products at the compartments by paying a certain amount of money to b8ta.
 The monthly fixed rate includes everything, like the costs of staff, inventory management, logistics support, POS, etc. The highlight of their system is detailed marketing data provided to brands.
 The number of customers stopping at a product, how long a customer picked up a product, not to mention demographic data.
 Many latest sensing devices watch all the customer responses, and b8ta provides those data to brands.
 This concept of their business impressed me most.
 The main purpose of b8ta shops is not to sell products.
 They call their business as RaaS (Retail as a Service).

 As we also run some shops to sell our own products across Japan, we deeply understand how difficult it is to keep making profits in retail.
 I guess furniture retail is still OK because most people—at least for now—would like to confirm actual products before purchase.
 Generally, e-commerce is now overwhelmingly superior.
 People are more likely to buy various articles (even fresh food) online.
 From this point of view, RaaS looks reasonable.
-Shops are places to advertise and market products, not to sell them any more.
+Shops become places to advertise and market products, not to sell them any more.